sourabhMajumdar/conversational_agent/README.md

 Co-authored by : ***Tejas Bhatia*** <ted.bhatia@gmail.com>
 ### Objective

 We are trying to develop a general purpose conversational agent.
+This project is completed in accordance with the Design Project of Semester 2 (2017-2018).

 ### Motivation